-- The massage therapist must instill trust in his or her client when they arrive and tell them about the preventative measures to be followed: - Wash hands for at least 20 seconds or use a hydroalcoholic hand solution (60% or more) to disinfect them; - It is recommended that the client be offered to wear a face cover.
-However, this is not compulsory; - It is recommended to wear shoe covers or washable slippers: - Cover their mouth and nose when coughing (crook of the elbow, upper arm or a disposable tissue); - Dot not open doors except for the washroom door and do not touch light switches: - As a precaution, the massage therapist should make a sign to hang above the light switches; - A client who comes back from the washroom must disinfect their hands in the massage room.
+- The massage therapist must instill trust in his or her client when they arrive and tell them about the preventative measures to be followed: - Wash hands for at least 20 seconds or use a hydroalcoholic hand solution (60% or more) approved by Health Canada to disinfect them; - The mask or face cover must be worn by the client receiving treatment, except for the duration of the treatment which requires its removal; - It is recommended to wear shoe covers or washable slippers; - Cover their mouth and nose when coughing (crook of the elbow, upper arm or a disposable tissue); - Dot not open doors except for the washroom door and do not touch light switches; - As a precaution, the massage therapist should make a sign to hang above the light switches; - A client who comes back from the washroom must disinfect their hands in the massage room.

-- Lead the client directly to the massage room; - Make sure the client places their clothing, jewelry, handbags, etc. in a designated place or on a designated surface that can be easily disinfected (coat rack, chair, hook with a hanger, platter, bag, shelf, etc.).
+Lead the client directly to the massage room;

+Make sure the client places their clothing, jewelry, handbags, etc. in a designated place or on a designated surface that can be easily disinfected (coat rack, chair, hook with a hanger, platter, bag, shelf, etc.).